opennode/waldur-core/docs/guide/install-from-src.rst

         Android
           Settings for Android devices.

-            project_id
-              Google Cloud messaging project ID.

             server_key
               Google Cloud messaging server key.

         IOS
           Settings for IOS devices.

-            project_id
-              Google Cloud messaging project ID.

             server_key
               Google Cloud messaging server key.

-    MONITORING
-      Dictionary of available monitoring engines.

-      ZABBIX
-        Dictionary of Zabbix monitoring engine parameters.

-          server
-            URL of Zabbix server (string).

-          username
-            Username of Zabbix user account (string).
-            This user must be able to create zabbix hostgroups, hosts, templates and IT services.

-          password
-            Password of Zabbix user account (string).

-          interface_parameters
-            Dictionary of parameters for Zabbix hosts interface.
-            Have to contain keys: 'main', 'port', 'ip', 'type', 'useip', 'dns'.

-          templateid
-            Id of default Zabbix host template (string).

-          groupid
-            Id of default Zabbix host group (string).

-          default_service_parameters
-            Dictionary of default parameters for Zabbix IT services.
-            Have to contain keys: 'algorithm', 'showsla', 'sortorder', 'goodsla'.

-          FAIL_SILENTLY
-            If True - ignores Zabbix API exceptions and do not add any messages to logger (boolean).

-          HISTORY_RECORDS_INTERVAL
-            The time for maximal interval between history usage records in Zabbix (number of minutes).

-          TRENDS_RECORDS_INTERVAL
-            The time for maximal interval between trends usage records in Zabbix (number of minutes).

-          HISTORY_DATE_RANGE
-            The time interval on which Zabbix will use records from history table (number of hours).

-          There could be also application-specific parameters specified:
-            For example, wordpress-templateid, zimbra-templateid,
-            postgresql-templateid, application-status-item.

     SHOW_ALL_USERS
       Indicates whether user can see all other users in `api/users/` endpoint (boolean).